lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 ## Background & Objectives

 Now it's time to make a 3-model app!
-And you guessed it, we'll be introducing a many to many relationship (`n:n`).
+And you guessed it, we'll be introducing a many to many relationship (`N:N`).
 So what's the deal?
 Well, it’s time to build yourself a Watch List.
 You'll be able to create lists in which you will save your favourite movies.

 ## Rails app generation